Movie Theatre Business Model | How do Movie Theatres Make Money

 As the name suggests, this is a contract of sale.
 The distributor buys the whole produced movie and all its rights.
 So lawfully, the distributor is the owner of the project.
 He is free to choose whatever medium he wants to use for the distribution.
 All the profits or losses earned or incurred are solely owned by him.

-Commission basis
+Commission Basis

-The Exhibitor -
+The Exhibitor

-He is the owner of a theatre who exhibits the right to play the movie by the distributor.
+He is the owner of a theatre that exhibits the right to play the movie by the distributor.
 Both the parties, the distributor and the exhibitor are bound through a contract.
 That contract acts as a basis for sharing the revenue that is earned within the first, second, or third week of the release.

 Here is a basic typical sharing agreement terms and conditions.
 Take note that this is just to be taken as an example.
 Agreements can be changed and made with further discussions and debates between the distributor and exhibitor.

-First Week After The Releasing of Film | 65%:35% (Means 65% of PRofit Share For Distributor and 35% of profit share is for Exhibitor) |
+First Week After The Releasing of Film 65%:35% (Means 65% of Profit Share For Distributor and 35% of profit share is for Exhibitor)

 Tickets